Simon-Brandt/ShellArgparser/docs/tutorial/help_and_usage_message_localization.md

 Now, the Argparser is given the arguments definition, help, and translation file for the current locale.
 Thus, the help message can be generated in localized form, according to the user's `LANG`.

-You might also want to set the locale only for your script upon invokation from another script.
-Then, just prefix the invokation with the desired locale for the `LANG` variable.
+You might also want to set the locale only for your script upon invocation from another script.
+Then, just prefix the invocation with the desired locale for the `LANG` variable.
 By this, you limit the effect of changing to the script call (just as we did above for the Argparser environment variables):

 ```console
 $ LANG=en_US.UTF-8 bash try_localization.sh --help